 In 2008 we started Metro to Mountain and cloudhiking.
-Metro to Mountain was originally going to be more of a fictional and non-fictional story site.
+Metro to Mountain was originally going to be more of a fiction and non-fiction story site.
 There was also a separate blog also titled Metro to Mountain.
 In the spring of 2009 we launched cloudhiking to chronicle our Colorado 14ers trip.

 In the fall of 2009 we archived the 14er information and began using cloudhiking as an online guide to trails and paths.
 Each guide included a detailed description of the trail, gps data, mileage charts, and a map.
 The maps were drawn with painstaking detail and nurtured with lots of love.

 In 2010 we moved the blog from one Metro to Mountain site to the other Metro to Mountain site!
-Now, it is called Metro to Mountain Journal and publishes at least three posts each week (m,w,f).
-The Metro to Mountain story ideas are not dead - we just do not have enough time to work on them. cloudhiking has taken over all of our spare time and then some.
-If there is any interest in new stories we will try to get a couple out soon.
+Now, it is called Metro to Mountain Journal and publishes at least three posts each week (m,w,f) as well as Scree.
+We are hoping to begin posting Scree more frequently - except when we are out in the woods.
+The Metro to Mountain stories are not dead - we just do not have enough time to work on them. cloudhiking has taken over all of our spare time and then some.
+If there is any interest in new stories we will try to get a couple out this fall.

 As we continue to grow both sites we need your suggestions.
 If you have a trail you'd like us to walk or gear to review, let us know.
 If there are things you would like to see more or less of on the sites, let us know.
 We are learning and growing with you.

 Please, continue visiting both sites, you make a difference.
 We need to increase page views and unique visitors.
 Ways you may help are by sharing with others the Journal articles and stories, linking to us from your blog, Face Book, or web page, promoting cloudhiking's maps and visual online guides to your hiking and outdoor friends, and sharing with us ideas of how to make the sites better.